-- Where a uniform is worn in the DHB, the employer shall supply to each employee 5 tops (shirts, smocks, sweat shirts, cardigans etc) and 2 bottoms (skirts, shorts trousers etc) which shall be replaced by the employer on a fair and reasonable wear and tear basis. - 33.2 Alternatively, where a DHB and APEX agree, the employees may chose as a group to purchase uniforms (of an acceptable standard) and the employer shall reimburse the actual and reasonable cost of these uniform purchases. - 33.3 Pregnant employees shall also receive an additional 3 tops and 2 bottoms, or alternatively shall be reimbursed the actual and reasonable cost of purchasing these additional uniform items. - 33.4 Suitable clean protective clothing shall be made available by the employer where the nature of a particular duty or duties would either continuously or intermittently render an employee's personal clothing or uniform liable to excessive soiling or damage or expose the employee's person to injury or excessive discomfort through biological, chemical or physical hazards.
-Such protective clothing shall remain the property of the employer and, as such, shall be laundered or otherwise cleaned free of charge. - 33.5 An employee shall be compensated for damage to personal clothing worn on duty, or reimbursed for dry cleaning charges for excessive soiling to personal clothing worn on duty, provided that damage did not occur as a result of the employee's negligence or failure to wear protective clothing provided by the employer.
+- Where a uniform is worn in the District, the employer shall supply to each employee 5 tops (shirts, smocks, sweat shirts, cardigans etc) and 2 bottoms (skirts, shorts trousers etc) which shall be replaced by the employer on a fair and reasonable wear and tear basis. - 33.2 Alternatively, where a District and APEX agree, the employees may chose as a group to purchase uniforms (of an acceptable standard) and the employer shall reimburse the actual and reasonable cost of these uniform purchases. - Pregnant employees shall also receive an additional 3 tops and 2 bottoms, or alternatively shall be reimbursed the actual and reasonable cost of purchasing these additional uniform items. - 33.4 Suitable clean protective clothing shall be made available by the employer where the nature of a particular duty or duties would either continuously or intermittently render an employee's personal clothing or uniform liable to excessive soiling or damage or expose the employee's person to injury or excessive discomfort through biological, chemical or physical hazards.
+Such protective clothing shall remain the property of the employer and, as such, shall be laundered or otherwise cleaned free of charge. - 33.5 An employee shall be compensated for damage to personal clothing worn on duty, or reimbursed for dry cleaning charges for excessive soiling to personal clothing worn on duty, provided that damage did not occur as a result of the employee's negligence or failure to wear protective clothing provided by the employer. - 33.6 Where the employer and employee agree for the purposes of health and safety, the employee may purchase appropriate protective clothing/footwear/prescription eyewear and the employer will reimburse actual and reasonable costs.